LSSTDESC/tables_io/docs/devstyle.md

 ### Writing Documentation Pages

 When writing new documentation pages, make sure to add them to the relevant `toctree` in `index.rst`.

-Tutorial `jupyter notebooks` can be placed directly in the `notebooks/` directory, and they will be automatically evaluated and turned into a webpage via the [`myst-nb`](https://myst-nb.readthedocs.io/en/v0.13.2/index.html) extension.
+Tutorial Jupyter notebooks can be placed directly in the `notebooks/` directory, and they will be automatically evaluated and turned into a webpage via the [`myst-nb`](https://myst-nb.readthedocs.io/en/v0.13.2/index.html) extension.

 ### Building the Documentation Locally